john-cd/rust_howto/bk/src/code_organization/code_organization_by_project_type.md

 The standard library includes a number of preludes.
 For example, adding `use std::io::prelude::*;` at the top of I/O heavy modules imports common I/O traits in one line.

-There is also a "Rust prelude", things that Rust automatically imports into every Rust program without even the need for an explicit `use` statement.
+There is also a "Rust prelude", things that Rust automatically imports into every Rust program without even the need for an explicit `use` declaration.
 Here is an excerpt:

 ```rust,noplayground
 pub use std::option::Option::{self, Some, None};